fhdk/pacman-mirrors/CONTRIBUTING.md

    Now you can make your changes locally.

-* When you're done making changes, check that your changes pass flake8 and the tests, including testing other Python versions with tox:
+* When you're done making changes, check that your changes pass flake8 and the tests:

 ```
 $ flake8 pacman-mirrors tests
 $ python setup.py test
-$ tox
 ```

-* To get flake8 and tox, just pip install them into your virtualenv.
+* To get flake8, just pip install it into your virtualenv (see notes below).
 * Commit your changes and push your branch to GitHub:

 ```